 Would you prefer to see [X] on this page?
 Yes/No (if no: why?)

-🔥 Pro tip: usually, Polls work better when you have hundreds of page visitors a day, so you can get a reasonable amount of answers and be sure your results are somewhat statistically significant.
+🔥 Pro tip: usually, Surveys work better when you have hundreds of page visitors a day, so you can get a reasonable amount of answers and be sure your results are somewhat statistically significant.
 These days, I’m going to suggest that you just take whatever answer you get from this particular survey and make quick changes even if only one or two people report something.

-For example: if ONE person tells you that what they need and cannot find is more detail about, say, the size/weight of the product, assume this is also true for everybody who did not answer your poll—and just add those details in, or make them more prominent if they are already there.
+For example: if ONE person tells you that what they need and cannot find is more detail about, say, the size/weight of the product, assume this is also true for everybody who did not answer your survey—and just add those details in, or make them more prominent if they are already there.

 We’re after speed of execution after all.

 Use a thank-you page survey to understand what almost stopped your customers

 After your customers have successfully completed an order, you can use what is known as a post-purchase survey to uncover conversion-boosting insights.
 Ask the following 3 questions, in this order: